Mega Drive / Genesis Architecture

 Intercommunication

 Sega chose two independent processors that have no awareness of each other, so how can games manage both at the same time?
-Well, the main program is executed in the 68000, and this CPU can subsequently write on Z80ā€™s RAM.
-So, the 68000 can send a program to the Z80ā€™s RAM and instruct the Z80 to load it (by sending a reset signal to the Z80) [4].
-Once the Z80 is under control, it can then be used to manage the sound sub-system and move memory around using the previously described method, all of this while the 68000 is taking care of other operations.
+Well, the main program is executed on the 68000, and this CPU can subsequently write to the Z80’s RAM.
+So, the 68000 can send a program to the Z80’s RAM and instruct the Z80 to load it (by sending a reset signal to the Z80) [5].
+Once the Z80 is under control, it can then be used to manage the sound subsystem and move memory around using the previously described method - all while the 68000 handles other operations.

 Image